A GREEK

 Commentary remarks:

-conditions are present.
-One, all types
+present.
+One, all types of sin and

-Spirit will not be forgiven men who commit it.
+will not be forgiven men who commit it.

 From these two ideas come two questions that seem to be controversial